Thomas Lab Members

 Christina is a PhD student in the lab, conducting research on how children and infants’ perceptions of social groups influence their expectations about close social relationships.
 Christina graduated from the University of Oxford and University of Edinburgh as a Marshall Scholar with M.S. degrees in psychological research and social intervention.
 She received her B.A. in psychology from the University of Pennsylvania as a first-generation college student where she studied the intersection between intergroup and interpersonal relationships.
 She aims to understand how the human mind navigates the social world to fulfill our need for connection.

-Mack Briscoe
+Mack Briscoe (they/them)

 Graduate Student